nent/nent/packages/core/src/components/n-data-cookie/provider.md

 Sample Token: `{{cookie:key}}`

-> Where key is the key of the value you are displaying
+> ℹ️ Note: Where key is the key of the value you are displaying